 Your written work will be marked regularly and formative comments will given for you to respond to, enabling you to improve future pieces of work.
 Additionally, some work will be peer assessed or tested under internal class conditions

-From September 2017 some A Level courses will remain Modular courses where students sit exams for each module at the end of your Lower Sixth year (AS level) and at the end of your Upper Sixth year (A2 Level) and the combined point scores for each exam count towards the overall grade.
-However, some A Levels will be Linear courses where subjects will be assessed through internal examinations at the end of the Lower Sixth and part way through the Upper Sixth, culminating in external examinations in June of the Upper Sixth year (see Subject Curriculum pages for details of which subjects are Linear courses)
+The vast percentage of A Levels offered are Linear courses where subjects will be assessed through internal examinations (PPEs) at the end of the Lower Sixth and part way through the Upper Sixth, culminating in external examinations in June of the Upper Sixth year (see Subject Curriculum pages for details of which subjects are Linear courses).

-All students studying IB courses take internal mock examinations at the end of their Lower Sixth year and in the January of their Upper Sixth year before sitting formal external exams at the end of their Upper Sixth year.
+All students studying IB courses take internal PPE examinations at the end of their Lower Sixth year and in the January of their Upper Sixth year before sitting formal external exams in may of their Upper Sixth year.